- Premium features included

 - Scale from startup to enterprise

 I stumbled on Kit back when it was still called ConvertKit, and I was hunting for an email marketing platform that gets how online creators work.
-Nathan Barry built this email marketing software out of his own frustration in 2013, and that origin story hits home for me.
+Nathan Barry built this email marketing tool out of his own frustration in 2013, and that origin story hits home for me.

 After using the platform for a while now—alongside 500,000+ other creators—I can tell you it’s nothing like those traditional marketing tools built for businesses that just want to push products on people.
-This Kit review aims to give you the real scoop on what works and what doesn’t.
+That said, Kit did raise its prices in September 2025, which has some users exploring alternatives.

 Kit’s an email service provider that works particularly well for content creators, coaches, and online educators.
 When I log in to this email marketing software, I can manage new subscribers, send campaigns, and sell digital products from one dashboard.